2022/23 Postgraduate Fees

 |Therapeutic Radiography (Pre-Registration) MSc*||Year 1: £9,680 Year 2: £10,880 (year 2 fee includes £1,200 dissertation fee)||Year 1: £17,900 Year 2: £21,500 (year 2 fee includes dissertation fee)|

 Please note that all students commencing on one of the above Allied Health Profession courses marked * from September 2019 onwards, will also be liable for additional fees for pre-placement costs.
 The total fee includes the cost of the name badge, uniform and health clearance check.

 Fees to remain fixed for the duration of course

 As part of our management of the Brexit transition, for many of our courses, we have introduced an EU transitional scholarship for EU full-time postgraduate students commencing their studies on campus in academic years 2021/22 and 2022/23.
 This provides a 40% discount on international tuition fees.
 The scholarship is available to EU students for whom the international fee rate applies and covers the courses marked with a # above.
-Students in receipt of a Saltire Scholarship are not eligible for this EU Transitional Scholarship.
 This transitional scholarship is not applicable to students from the Republic of Ireland, who will continue to be eligible for the home fee rate.

 ## Stage Management

 This course is currently only open to applicants who do not require a Student Visa.